-NI 'to be part of EU customs territory'
+NI 'may be part of EU customs territory'

 - Johnson's Irish border remarks lampooned

-It says three separate well-placed sources have confirmed the general content of the draft to RTÉ News.
+Three separate well-placed sources have confirmed the general content of the draft to RTE News.

 According to RTE's sources, the draft text will also state that, under the backstop option, joint EU-UK customs teams will be required to apply checks on goods coming from the UK into the new regulatory space, but will not specify where those checks will take place.

-The text will also say that the options preferred by the UK to avoid a hard border are also available, and that if agreement is reached on those options, then the above scenario would not apply.
+The text will also say that the two other options preferred by the UK to avoid a hard border are also available, and that if agreement is reached on those options, the above scenario would not apply.

 Those options include avoiding a hard border through a future EU-UK free trade agreement, or through specific proposals made by the UK government.